I’ve done a lot of research on small business shipping supplies over the years, and I wanted to share what I found with you!

 Invest in a quality pair of scissors, if you can.

-Two years ago, I would have laughed if someone told me that.
+Years ago, I would have laughed if someone told me that.
 Why spend money on something I already have?

 Well, after using a dull pair of scissors for way too long, I got fed up and bought a new pair.

-Now: no more torn edges or cramped hands.
+After that: no more torn edges or cramped hands.
 So worth it.

 9. Protective Wrapping